January 8, 2018

 - Look for “profit margin” opportunities in crop and livestock production, and take advantage to “lock-in” both cash expenses and market prices when those margins exist.

 - Excessive spending for family living and non-farm expenditures can be a “hidden expense” in the farm business.
-Include the non-farm and family living expenditures in farm cash flow planning.
+Include the non-farm income and expenses, and other family living expenditures, in farm cash flow planning.

 - Make wise decisions on the use of available cash for farm machinery and capital improvement investments, and make sure that the investments are needed for the farm operation.

-- Remember, the term loans that are set up to finance capital improvements may require payments for several years, and need to be factored into future cash flow budgets.
+- Term loans that are set up to finance machinery purchases and capital improvements may require payments for several years, which need to be factored into cash flow budgets.

-- Look for opportunities to sell any farm assets that are no longer needed in the farm business.
+- Look for opportunities to sell any farm assets that are no longer needed in the farm business, and use funds for added working capital or to repay some term debt.

 - Carefully analyze farm land purchase decisions.